 Innovation Food Forest Who is Involved

 A former biology student at GMU, Donielle, Doni for short, was hired as a staff member for University Sustainability in 2014 after her graduation.
 She realized her passion for plants while volunteering for the Potomac Heights Organic Vegetable Garden on campus as a student.
-She now runs the Presidents Park Greenhouse where she maintains weekly harvests of assorted greens grown using hydroponics.
+She now runs the Greenhouse & Gardens Program, which also includes the Presidents Park Greenhouse, where she maintains weekly harvests of assorted greens grown using hydroponics.
 These greens are served on campus in the dining halls.
-Promoted to full time in 2016, Doni now has the pleasure of managing the Innovation Food Forest as well as the hydroponic greenhouse and student led garden.
-She earned her master’s of science in plant and pest management at Virginia Tech in 2018.
-She is currently teaching sustainability courses as an adjunct faculty and hopes to pursue her PhD in biosciences.
+She earned her master's of science in plant and pest management at Virginia Tech in 2018 and is currently teaching a biodiversity lab section as adjunct faculty while pursuing her PhD in biosciences.
 E-mail her to schedule a tour or ask questions at dnolan6@gmu.edu.

 Rhys Bethke, Recruitment Team Leader

 Rhys is an undergraduate student at Mason majoring in Environmental and Sustainability Studies with a concentration in Environmental Policy & Economics.
 He started temporarily taking over the position of Gardens Team Leader for the Fall 2018 semester, and was kept on the team in this new position.
 He helps to lead volunteers during gardening hours, and assists with landscape design and related projects.
 Outside of University Sustainability, Rhys is also heavily involved on campus with student organizations such as GOGA, Mason Dining, the Vegan Society at GMU and Pride Alliance.
 He is also a part of the LGBTQ+ Living Learning Community.
-After he graduates in 2020, Rhys hopes to enter the field of sustainable food production.
-Join him by participating in the garden hours or events hosted by GOGA (GMU’s Organic Garden Association), or participate in their upcoming cooking competition for the fall 2019 season!
+After he graduated in 2020, Rhys has gone on to enter the field of sustainable food production off-campus.

 Alexandra Williams, Garden Team Leader